 Day 1: Buenos Aires

 Reception at International Airport and transfer to your hotel in Buenos Aires, the cosmopolitan Argentina’s capital.
-After lunch, visit Costanera Sur Ecological Preserve, a 360 hectares at 10 minute drive from downtown, where in wetlands, shrublands and woods we might see rufous hornero, chalk-browed mockingbird, white-rumped swallow, rufous-collared sparrows, guira cuckoo, silver teal, rosy-billed pochard, southern crested caracara, red-gartered coot, among many others.
+After lunch (depending of the time arrival), visit Costanera Sur Ecological Preserve, a 360 hectares at 10 minute drive from downtown, where in wetlands, shrublands and woods we might see rufous hornero, chalk-browed mockingbird, white-rumped swallow, rufous-collared sparrows, guira cuckoo, silver teal, rosy-billed pochard, southern crested caracara, red-gartered coot, among many others.

-At 6:00 AM departure to the Tigre pier and board a motorboat for navigating the Parana River Delta, one of the five biggest deltas of the world, an extensive net of channels islands and streams formed by the Parana and Uruguay River that create a subtropical habitat at less than 100 km from Buenos Aires.
-Our destination is a lodge located in an island in a remote location of the Delta, an excellent place for spotting dusky-legged guan, gray-necked wood rail, white-necked heron, sayaca tanager, diademed tanager, tropical parula, rufous-bellied thrush, white-throated hummingbird, gilded sapphire, glittering-bellied emerald, limpkin and yellow-billed cardinals, among many.
+At 6:00 AM departure to the Parana River Delta, one of the five biggest deltas of the world, an extensive net of channels islands and streams formed by the Parana and Uruguay River that create a subtropical habitat at 2 hours from Buenos Aires.
+Our destination is a lodge located in an island in a remote location of the Delta, an excellent place for spotting gray-necked wood rail, white-necked heron, sayaca tanager, tropical parula, white-throated hummingbird, gilded sapphire, glittering-bellied emerald, limpkin and yellow-billed cardinals, among many.
 Accommodation in the lodge.

 Day 3: Parana River Delta – Ceibas

-Morning birding around the Lodge, with chances to observe eared doves, great kiskadee, creamy-bellied thrush, neotropic cormorant, and roadside hawk.
-Return to the Tigre pier and drive to the province (state) of Entre Ríos, crossing along bridges and paved road the mid-Parana Delta Islands and its Pampa grass habitat, together with wetlands, where we will observe long-winged harriers, chimango and southern crested caracaras, curved-billed reedhunters, spot-flanked gallinules, brown-and-yellow marshbird, and spectacled tyrants.
+Morning birding around the Lodge, with chances to visit Pampas grassland habitat, together with wetlands, where we will observe long-winged harriers, curved-billed reedhunters, spot-flanked gallinules, brown-and-yellow marshbird, and spectacled tyrants.
 Accommodation at the lodge in Ceibas.